walchko/style_guide/c++.md

 - Make header only libraries when possible, things compile really fast now a days
 - Have function and methods return important info
+- Stand-a-lone functions use snake case
+- Wrap libraries in a `namespace`

 ```cpp
 struct Status {